asonganyi/blockoptions/whitepaper/whitepaper.md

-Binary options "are based on a simple 'yes' or 'no' proposition: Will an underlying asset be above a certain price at a certain time?
+Binary options are based on a simple 'yes' or 'no' proposition: Will an underlying asset be above a certain price at a certain time?
 [3]

  And binary options are often considered a form of gambling rather than investment because of their negative cumulative payout (the brokers have an edge over the investor) and because they require little or no knowledge of the markets.